GBAF Logo

 He said investors had expected shipments of SK Hynix's HBM4 chips to increase from the second quarter, but that the increase does not appear to have materialised at scale.

-Market Share and Industry Context
+Market Share and Use of HBM Chips

-SK Hynix led the market for high bandwidth memory chips with a 58% revenue share in the first quarter, whereas Samsung and U.S. competitor Micron Technology each held 21%, Counterpoint Research data showed.
+SK Hynix led the market for high-bandwidth memory chips with a 58% revenue share in the first quarter, whereas Samsung and U.S. competitor Micron Technology each held 21%, Counterpoint Research data showed.

 HBM chips are primarily used in artificial intelligence systems for customers such as Nvidia and Alphabet's Google.